insyncsolutions/appseconnectdocs/_posts/Deployment/ProcessFlow Deployment and Execution/2022-04-01-deploying-and-executing-processflow.md

 - **Select lookups :** You need to fix up the lookups mapped for the attribute in the mapper node.
 - **Sync & Retry :** You need to configure the Manual/Auto  & Retry execution of the processflow.

-**Note: You can view some explained steps on the Right Side of the Deploy Wizard in the How it Works section, that will also help you deploy your processflow successfully.**
+**Note : You can view some explained steps on the Right Side of the Deploy Wizard in the How it Works section, that will also help you deploy your processflow successfully.**

 ![Deploy Processflow3](../../staticfiles/processflow/media/deploy-processflow3.png)